bardisafa/EOAL/README.md

 4. Modify the dataloader.py file in the torch.util.data.Dataloader source code as described [here](https://github.com/ningkp/LfOSA/issues/4).

 ## Run
+First, create a folder `~/data`, the datasets will be automatically downloaded to this folder upon running the code.
 ### CIFAR-10
 Run ```python train.py``` to train an active adaptation model from scratch, by passing it appropriate arguments.